ibm-cloud-architecture/refarch-ai-data-customer-churn/docs/index.md

 * Integrate with Customer Data base and unstructured data to build a customer churn predictive scoring model
 * Deploy and monitor the model

+This project is one example of how to apply the data and AI reference architecture as presented [here](https://ibm-cloud-architecture.github.io/refarch-data-ai-analytics/).

 Modern applications are leveraging a set of capabilities to do a better assessment of customer characteristics and deliver the best actions or recommendations.
 The technologies involved, include artificial intelligence, data governance, ingestion, enrichment, storage, analysis, machine learning, unstructured data classifications, natural language understanding, tone analysis, and hybrid integration....

 Update 09/17/19